era1112/geo-tester/README.md

 Findings:
 - "primitive" garmin-type gps's accept the stream and decode a position
-- "smarter" devices (ie. android handsets) recieve the beacons and enumerate SV's, but the OS does not accept it as a valid fix.
-Device does not throw a "gps error" state, seems to keep the last valid position or fails to provide a location without going into a "no location" alert.
+- "smarter" devices (ie. android handsets) recieve the beacons, enumerate SV's, but the kernel does not accept it as a valid lat/long.
+- However, the device does not enter a "gps error" state.
+It indefinitely holds in "waiting for fix" but never throws a "no location" alert.
+Some apps will continue to show that last known position.

 Setup:
 - Download real-world RINEX data: